Preparing your home for sale

 Oh, and if you have fitted wardrobes people may be inclined to see how big they are, so do keep this in mind, perhaps some jumpers, shoes & coats can visit the loft until you move.

 This is still your home, but for a while, it’s also a canvas for the new buyer, helping them imagine it as their own.
-Click here for our blog on decluttering your home.

 We've talked about getting rid of, let’s talk about adding.
 Mirrors brighten and expand a room, as does a fresh coat of neutral paint or woodwork gloss.
 This is a good opportunity to fix anything broken that you haven’t gotten around to, such as cracks, and creaky doors.
-Finally, see what needs freshening up – perhaps replace old curtains (especially a shower curtain), add a couple of new cushions or throws, fresh indoor plants, and maybe a new welcome mat.

 We’re talking light fittings, your fridge, that weird mark on the ceiling that no one knows how it got there – it’s time for a truly deep clean.
 Grout in the bathroom, dust on the skirting boards, and the scaly showerhead.
 If you have pets remember their beds, leave no cushion unturned.
 It’ll leave your home fresher and quieter for any overly scrutinising buyer, oh and once viewings begin, clear the worksurfaces, and empty the bins before people arrive.